Sony Xperia 1 V

 The Sony Xperia 1 V (Note: The model's Roman numeral suffix is read "Mark V" (mark five).) is an Android smartphone manufactured by Sony.
 Launched on May 11, 2023, it succeeds the Xperia 1 IV as the past flagship of Sony's Xperia series.
 The device was announced along with the mid-range Xperia 10 V, with expected release dates by June 2023 for Japan and European markets and July 2023 for the US.
-The Xperia 1 V marks the last Xperia to have a 4K display and 21:9 CinemaWide display, as its successor, the Xperia 1 VI, opted for an LTPO FHD+ display and ditched 21:9 aspect ratio display with a more conventional 19.5:9 instead.
+Xperia 1 V marks the final Sony Xperia to be sold in the United States market, as its compact counterpart, the Xperia 5 V, and its subsequent successors, the Xperia 1 VI, VII, and VIII, aren't sold in the United States.